Flauschbaellchen/kodi.snapraid/README.md

-This addon is in its earliest development stage and has not been release yet.
+This addon is in its earliest development stage and has not been released yet.

 Despite this, feel free to contribute ;)